WojciechMatuszewski/programming-notes/web/typescript/production-ts-fe.md

 - use `volta` to pin engines and libraries. `volta` is like better `nvm`.

-- `esModuleInterop` treats `cjs` modules as if they have _default export_.

-- `skipLibCheck` can be dangerous.
-If you have this on and _you have to have this on for your library to compile_ any consumer of your library also has to do it.
-  This is something you might not want to happen.
-Be careful here.

 - consider opting-in for `types` option.
 Since this will force you to explicitly list the _typings_ that are available to you, you are reducing a chance of someone referencing a `devDependency` module in the `src` folder.
 If you need to split things between testing and development, consider using 2 `tsconfig.json` with different `include` statements.

 - use `eslint --init` to setup `eslint` config fast